 “Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls.”

 The “therefore” is a conclusion drawn from verse 18.
-The word of truth birthed us into the family of God and makes us firstfruits of His creatures.
+The word of truth birthed us into the family of God and made us firstfruits of His creatures.
 That was the initial planting of the seed of God’s Word in our souls.
-Now this verse tells us what the Word of God will do for us beyond our initial salvation.
+Now, this verse tells us what the Word of God will do for us beyond our initial salvation.
 Christians need to move beyond the seed stage of spiritual birth.

-The New Testament uses “lay aside” for Paul’s clothes that were laid down at the feet of Stephen (Ac 7:57-60.)
+The New Testament uses “lay aside” for Paul’s clothes laid down at the feet of Stephen (Ac 7:57-60.)
 When it comes to “filthiness,” we must deliberately lay it aside like a filthy garment.
 The idea of “lay aside” is to put off from oneself.

 We must deal with sin decisively and radically.